arunsathiya/portfolio/src/content/blog/2024-02-23-private-among-us-games-on-the-tailscale-network/index.md

 ---
-title: "Private Among Us games on the Tailscale network"
+title: 'Private Among Us games on the Tailscale network'
-seoTitle: "Private Among Us games on the Tailscale network"
+seoTitle: 'Private Among Us games on the Tailscale network'
-slug: "private-among-us-games-on-the-tailscale-network"
+slug: 'private-among-us-games-on-the-tailscale-network'
-description: "Learn how to setup private Among Us games using Impostor and Tailscale.
-This enables you to host custom games without depending on the official servers."
+description: 'Learn how to setup private Among Us games using Impostor and Tailscale.
+This enables you to host custom games without depending on the official servers.'
 pubDate: 'Feb 22 2024'
 updatedDate: 'Feb 22 2024'
 tags: []
 coverImage: './image.webp'
 ---

 Among Us can be hosted on the public servers.
 Games can be private or public, but the problem with public server-hosted games is that, games disconnect sometimes.
 That's because these public servers are popular that it doesn't handle surge in active sessions.
 A solution is to host the games locally on a private network.